petros-d/docs/cloud/configure-deployment.md

     All Deployments show an initial health status of `UNHEALTHY` after their creation.
 This indicates that the Deployment's Webserver and Scheduler are still spinning up in your cloud.
 Wait a few minutes for this status to become `HEALTHY` before proceeding to the next step.

 4. To access the Airflow UI, select **Open Airflow** on the top right.

+### Available Runtime Versions

+Only the latest patch version of a given major/minor Runtime version will be available for selection when configuring a Deployment.
+If a Runtime version has reached the end of its maintenance window, it will no longer be available for new Deployments.

+Once you select and save a Deployment's Runtime version, you can change that version only by upgrading via your Dockerfile.
+For more information on upgrading Runtime, read [Upgrade Runtime](upgrade-runtime.md)

 ## Configure Resource Settings